On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Implementation of BH birth spin and other updates in

 User-defined $\qcrit$ is introduced by allowing the user to override the default $\qcrit$ in {\tt evolv2.f}, based on input values.
 This is done similarly as in {\tt COSMIC} \citep{Breivik_2020} (and as hinted in the original version of {\tt evolv2.f}).

 In the original {\tt evolv2.f}, the mass transfer rate during a star-star mass transfer is capped based on the thermal or dynamical timescale of the donor and the recipient; when the recipient a white dwarf, an NS or a BH, the accretion rate is capped based on the Eddington limit \citep{Hurley_2002}.
 For accretion onto a white dwarf, mass loss from the system due to nova eruption is also considered.
 In the version of $\bse$ used in this study, the original mass transfer scheme has not been altered and is always applied.
 To implement an adjustable accretion efficiency, $f_a<=1$, for star-star mass transfer (Sec.~\ref{qcr}), $f_a$ is simply multiplied to the final total mass that is to be accreted onto the recipient (the variables {\tt dm2} and {\tt dm22}).
 The appropriate component-mass and angular-momentum updates to the binary then follow automatically by the procedures for the same in {\tt evolv2.f} \citep{Hurley_2002}.
 That way, $f_a=1$ restores the default mass accretion rate; with $f_a < 1$, the mass transfer is less conservative than the default mass transfer.
+Note that the above arrangement with the $f_a$ parameter affects only the accretion onto a normal star; the original $\bse$-treatments for accretion onto a compact remnant or nova eruption remain unaffected by the choice of $f_a$.
+Note also that even with the choice of $f_a=1$, \ie, the original $\bse$ mass transfer, the process is still non-conservative \citep{Hurley_2002}.
+At present, there is no option in this version of $\bse$ to enforce a strictly conservative mass transfer.

-The user's option of allowing or disallowing CE for HG donors is implemented in {\tt evolv2.f} by introducing an input-specified flag, {\tt hgflag}, in the conditional statement, that is relevant to a stellar type 2 (an HG star) donor, for deciding whether to be treated by the common envelope routine, {\tt COMENV}.
+The user's option of allowing or disallowing CE for HG donors is implemented in {\tt evolv2.f} by introducing an input-specified flag, {\tt hgflag}, in the conditional statement that is relevant for a stellar type 2 (an HG star) donor, for deciding whether to be treated by the common envelope routine, {\tt COMENV}.
 If {\tt COMENV} is not to be invoked for an HG donor, then the case is arranged to be handled by the routine {\tt MIX} to produce a merger product.
 Both single-RLO and contact-binary cases are dealt with in this way.
 Depending on the choice of {\tt hgflag}, the collision matrix (routine {\tt INSTAR}) is adjusted, so that mergers involving HG stars are correctly treated in {\tt MIX}.
+Notably, \citet{Giacobbo_2018a} have also disallowed HG CE in their version of $\bse$, namely, {\tt MOBSE}.

 For further details of these implementations and testings, the reader is encouraged to refer to the source code at the following URL:\\ {\tt https://github.com/sambaranb/updated-BSEv2}